 That was not all.
 Women in these villages also reported earning 40 per cent more in terms of monthly income than their counterparts in villages not serviced by family planning.
 Income, we know, translates into assets and indeed the households in the villages that had family planning services reported 25 per cent more physical assets per adult.
 The multiplier effects of such access were many and included healthier children and higher levels of schooling.

-In other words, the message from Matlab was clear: In the long term, effective reproductive health services translated into positive changes in terms of health and human particularly womens development.
-It was evidence like what emerged from Matlab that had led John Cleland, Professor of Medical Demography, London School of Hygiene and Tropical Medicine, and his colleagues to conclude that access to family planning can reduce maternal deaths by 40 per cent, infant mortality by 10 per cent and childhood mortality by 21 per cent.
+In other words, the message from Matlab was clear: In the long term, effective reproductive health services translated into positive changes in terms of health and human particularly women's development.
+It was this kind of evidence that led John Cleland, Professor of Medical Demography, London School of Hygiene and Tropical Medicine, and his colleagues to conclude that access to family planning can reduce maternal deaths by 40 per cent, infant mortality by 10 per cent, and childhood mortality by 21 per cent.

 This transformation could only have happened because the family planning programme was an enlightened and community-friendly intervention.
 Noted development academic, Leela Visaria, has written at length about how Tamil Nadu was able to achieve replacement levels of fertility.
 Discarding the target-oriented and coercive approaches that had made family planning interventions in the country so controversial in the mid-1970s, the Tamil Nadu government crafted a holistic approach that expanded the basket of contraceptive choices available to people, raised levels of awareness, addressed fears of side-effects and introduced new technologies, like non-scalpel vasectomies.